AugustoAnguita/GeneSeqRules/README.md

 #	STEP - 6 	BIOLOGICAL VALIDATION

 These lines are instructions for running the main.py python script, which annotates output rules with Biological Quality Measures.
-Note: the process should be repeated individually in each of the generated output file rules.
+Note: the process should be repeated individually in each of the generated output rule files.

 Required Input files: